 Qualified: Iran, South Korea, Japan, Saudi Arabia, Australia

 Among the Eliminated: Uzbekistan, China, United Arab Emirates, Iraq, Thailand, Qatar, Syria

 Among the Eliminated: Cameroon, Algeria, Guinea, Libya, Congo, Zambia, Uganda, Ghana, South Africa

 CONCACAF (North America)

 Qualified: Mexico, Costa Rica, Panama

 Among the Eliminated: United States, Canada, Honduras, El Salvador, Trinidad & Tobago, Haiti, Jamaica, Guatemala

 CONMEBOL (South America)

-Qualified: Brazil, Uruguay, Argentina, Colombia
+Qualified: Brazil, Uruguay, Argentina, Colombia, Peru

-Recently Eliminated: Bolivia, Venezuela, Ecuador, Chile, Paraguay
+Among the Eliminated: Bolivia, Venezuela, Ecuador, Chile, Paraguay